mailcow/mailcow-dockerized-docs/docs/u_e-exchange-onprem.md

 ### Common Issues
 - The connector validation from Exchange to your mailcow failed with `550 5.1.10 RESOLVER.ADR.RecipientNotFound; Recipient test@contoso.com not found by SMTP address lookup`
-**Possible Solution:** Your domain is not setup as `internal relay`.
+**Possible Solution:** Your domain is not set up as `internal relay`.
 Exchange therefore cannot find the recipient
 - Mails sent from the mailcow to a mailbox in the internet cannot be sent.
 Non Delivery Report with error `550 5.7.64 TenantAttribution; Relay Access Denied`
 **Possible Solution:** The authentication method failed.
 Make sure the certificate subject matches an accepted domain in Exchange.
 Try authenticating by static ip instead.